oracle/docker-images/OracleWebLogic/samples/12212-domain/README.md

         $ docker build -t 12212-domain .

-The domain directory needs to be externalized by using Named Data Volumes.
-The Admin Server as well as the Managed Servers can all see the same DOMAIN_HOME.
+**Important** The domain directory needs to be externalized by using Data Volumes (-v option).
+The Admin Server as well as the Managed Servers need to read/write to the same DOMAIN_HOME.

 To start the containerized Admin Server, run